axelarnetwork/axelarjs-sdk/README.md

 Thank you for your support!

 ## Note
-This SDK repo is still in early development.
+This SDK repo is still in early development, and candidly, Axelar's own webapp has been its only consumer.

-Please let us know of any issues you encounter using the SDK.
+Accordingly, please let us know of any issues you encounter using the SDK.

+## Onboarding process
+Initially, we are gatekeeping the rollout of this SDK a bit as we work through some kinks.

+For now, this means that we are whitelisting hosts that can access the APIs and underlying services downstream, i.e. it is restricted by both recaptcha validation and cors settings.

+So, our proposed process is as follows:
+1. Install and integrate the API, as shown in the `Installation` and `Getting Started` steps below.
+2. Let us know the hostnames you intend to have access the APIs.
+We will add that to our list of approved domains.

 ## Installation